Flavour and experience

 Effective commercial actions are based on both good presentation material and annexe and a great idea.
 Theatricality is a very powerful weapon.

 Intensity — Sometimes an assignment as simple as a selling kit becomes a project that demands much more.
 This is because appealing to a purchasing manager is almost as difficult (or even more so) than getting the attention of the end consumer.
-It’s not just being appealing either: just try being remembered.
-In the end, being remembered is as much a question of packaging design and corporate visual identity as the creative concept for a selling kit.
+It’s not just about being appealing either but also, seeking to be remembered.
+In the end, being memorable is as much a question of packaging design and corporate visual identity as the creative concept for a selling kit.
 Everything is branding.
-Everything is brand projection, so… how do we imprint a vinegar on the memory?
+Everything is brand projection, so… how do we imprint vinegar on the memory?

-Consumer experience — A trite concept in marketing, yes; and most of the time just hinted at.
+Consumer experience — A trite concept in marketing, yes.
+And most of the time just hinted at.
 You never reach its core.
-The “experience” thing is so widespread that in the end its meaning has become distorted.
+The “experience” thing is so widespread that in the end, its meaning has become distorted.
 The Royal Spanish Academy says that an experience is the “Fact of someone having felt, known or witnessed something”.
-We would agree that, in general, consumer experiences are limited to “witnessing something”.
-We were looking for the “having felt something”.
+We would agree that in general, consumer experiences are limited to “witnessing something” here we were looking for the “having felt something”.

-Ortalli is a long-established brand, producing its vinegars in the heart of Modena by following traditional processes, whose vinegar lineage goes back several generations.
+Ortalli is a long-established brand, producing its vinegar in the heart of Modena by following traditional processes whose vinegar lineage goes back several generations.
 Its identity as a brand has to do with distinction, skill and craftsmanship.
-So we thought we should make the purchasing managers experience these sensations, not only in the visual aspect of the selling kit but also in everything that comes with a sample pack of different bottled vinegars.
+So we thought we should make the purchasing managers experience these sensations, not only in the visual aspect of the selling kit but also in everything that comes with a sample pack of different bottled vinegar.

-Synaesthesia — The box containing the four varieties of Ortalli vinegars opens in a flower.
-The first experience ought to be visual.
+Synaesthesia — The first experience ought to be visual.
+So, the box containing the four varieties of Ortalli vinegar opens like a flower.
 The graphic details are designed to impart the properties of the product but also to convey origin and flavour through shapes, colours and elegant rational fonts that are perfectly suited to the brand logo’s Gothic font.
 The outside of the selling kit is black in order to convey elegance and allude to the colour of the vinegar.
 Inside, the pastel colour of each petal is chosen according to the properties of the vinegar with which it is associated.
-If you were a synaesthete, you’d see it.
-(Well, actually, you’d feel it).
+If you were a synaesthete, you’d see it (well, actually, you’d feel it).

 A few drops of vinegar are poured onto a sugar cube and then the cube is sucked.
 The sugar makes the gasping effect produced by vinegar disappear instantly and the properties of the acetic acid are more readily appreciated.
 We went for it.
 Logistically it was simple; we solved everything with a lump of sugar and some stylish disposable spoons.
 The experience was literally extraordinary and amazing, and, of course, memorable.